Deadline for CRA payroll remittances, determined by remitter type and the remitting period in which employees were paid.

-A remittance due date is the deadline by which an employer must remit payroll amounts after a payroll period or remittance cycle.
+A remittance due date is the deadline by which an employer must remit payroll amounts for a remitting period.

 In payroll terms, this deadline matters because calculating source deductions is only part of the employer’s job.
 Payroll also needs to know when the remittance must reach the CRA under the employer’s remitter classification.